-As Director of the Didactic Program in Dietetics, I assist students with the pursuit of a career in dietetics.
-The program prepares students for application to supervised practice programs, ultimately allowing the student to obtain the credential of Registered Dietitian/Registered Dietitian Nutritionist (RD/RDN).
-Areas of expertise include clinical nutrition and management as it applies to the field of dietetics and health care settings.
+As former Director of the Didactic Program in Dietetics (through June 2018) and now Director of the Dietetic Internship (DI) (beginning July 2018) I assist students with the pursuit of a career in dietetics.
+The DI provides students with supervised practice in dietetics to qualify graduates to obtain the credential of Registered Dietitian/Registered Dietitian Nutritionist (RD/RDN).
+My areas of expertise include clinical nutrition and management as it applies to the field of dietetics and health care settings.
 Areas of interest include the nutrition care process, nutrition support, medical nutrition therapy and process improvement.
 I am also interested in health care management of resources (staff, insurance issues, regulation), particularly in the acute care setting.

 Chapter Reviews, Nelm's Nutrition Therapy and Pathophysiology, 3rd edition, Cengage, March 2017.

-Chapter Reviews, Nelm's Medical Nutrition Therapy: A Case Study Apporach, 5th edition, Cengage, March 2017.
+Chapter Reviews, Nelm's Medical Nutrition Therapy: A Case Study Approach, 5th edition, Cengage, March 2017.

 Chapter Review, Nutrition Therapy and Pathophysiology, 2nd edition, chapters 20 & 21, Brooks/Cole, August 2013.